swashata/wp-webpack-script/README.md

 ## See it in action

 We have examples inside [examples](./examples) directory of this repo.
-Each of them has intructions in the readme file, so be sure to check out.
+Each of them has instructions in the readme file, so be sure to check out.

 ### `npx @wpackio/scripts bootstrap`